freiflo/RaspberryPi-Neopixel/README.md

 ![image](https://user-images.githubusercontent.com/72065170/112108712-dd67bb80-8bb0-11eb-9eb3-253b68de7269.png)

+In this case Data In is GPIO 18 (Pin 12), as defined in the "LED Strip Configuration" part of the Code.

 Make sure to use a suitable powersupply, depending on the length of the LED-strip you might need a lot of power.

 Depending on the levelshifter used the wiring might change, the datasheet for the 74ABT125N is provided in the directory.